 Is Olive Oil good for you?

-– Oils are not exactly “natural” foods.
-Oils are manmade and processed to death and do not occur in nature in the form that we consume them.
-You would have to eat quite a bit of olives just to get a tablespoon of oil!
-To get two tablespoons of Olive, you’ll probably have to eat a meal or two’s worth of olives!
+Oils are highly processed to end up the in bottle on the shelf at the supermarket.
+And they don’t occur in the natural form as consumed.
+It takes a lot of olives to produce a tablespoon of oil.
 So there is a very wide gap between olive oil and the way it is contained in olives in nature.

-– Oils are just as *natural* as sugar, which comes from sugar cane or beets.
-The concept is identical.. it takes a tremendous amount of sugar cane and a lot of processing to get just one tablespoon of sugar.
-Even though sugar comes from a natural source, it doesn’t mean it is good for us, especially when it is extracted from it’s source (i.e. removed from fruit, say, which contains the fiber which slows the absorption rate of the sugar as it passes through the body after consumption).
+This concept is similar to sugar, which comes from sugar cane or beets.
+It takes a lot of sugar cane and a lot of processing to get just one tablespoon of sugar.
+Even though sugar comes from a natural source, it doesn’t mean it is good for us when it is isolated from the plant.
+There is a loss of fibre and it is the fibre in fruit that slows the absorption rate of sugar as passes through the body.

-– Despite all of the support behind olive oil for heart disease, the world’s foremost authority on natural heart disease reversal, Dr Caldwell Essylsten, says NO OILS for optimal cardiovascular health.
-According to Caldwell Essylsten, all oils, including olive oil, cause damage to your endothelial cells within your blood vessels.
-These cells are very important, as they are responsible for contracting and expanding your blood vessels as well as keeping your blood running smoothly.
-Check out this short video below from Dr Essylten:
+According to Caldwell Essylsten, all oils, including olive oil, cause damage to the endothelial cells within blood vessels.
+These cells are responsible for contracting and expanding blood vessels as well as keeping blood running smoothly.

-The idea is to eat whole foods plant based and oil does not fit this criteria.
-Oil apparently damages your epithelial cell wall in your veins which keeps things running smooth and allows your blood vessels to expand and contract properly.
-T. Colin Campbell explains this on his lecture on “how to be heart attack proof”.
+The idea is to eat whole foods plant-based diet.
+And oil does not fit this criteria.
+Oil can damage the epithelial cell wall in human veins which keeps things running smooth and allows blood vessels to expand and contract properly.
+T. Colin Campbell explains this in his lecture on ‘how to be heart attack proof’.